-In the event the main building becomes inoperable, network operations would be relocated to the CAPS facility in accordance with the OIT data center's DRP.
-This facility employs a strategy for recovery of network operations.
+In the event the main building becomes inoperable, network operations would be relocated to the Kansas City Regional Operations Center (KROC) facility in accordance with the OIT data center's DRP.
+This facility employs a "warm site" strategy for recovery of network operations.

-As part of the ARC BCP, should ARC facilities become unavailable, essential ARC personnel will relocate to the CAPS facility to reestablish their essential functions.
+As part of the ARC BCP, should ARC facilities become unavailable, essential ARC personnel will relocate to established telework locations to reestablish their essential functions.